Skip to content

 Data diodes enforce physics

-No software exploit can create a return path through a data diode.
-Use them for the highest-security zones.
+No software exploit creates a return path through a data diode.
+Use data diodes for the highest-security zones.

 Validate rules automatically

-Script-based rule validation catches overly permissive rules before they reach production.
+Script-based rule validation catches overly permissive rules before the rules reach production.
 Run validation after every change.

 Segmentation defines the network architecture.
-IEC 62443 provides the framework for determining what security level each zone requires and what controls to implement.
+IEC 62443 provides the framework for determining the security level each zone requires and the controls to implement.
 The next chapter covers the practical application of IEC 62443 security levels to OT network design.

 • IEC 62443-3-3:2013 — System security requirements and security levels